 Not to be confused with RSGB's Islands on the Air (IOTA) program, this one is for any island in the United States.
 USI holds several on-air events each year, and both clubs and individuals can put islands on the air anytime year-round.
 TSRC put Gilman Island in Hanover (CT River) on the air back in 2011, and we're always open for new adventures.
 Check the calendar at www.usislands.org to see which islands will be on the air in coming months.
 Club treasurer Dave WA1ZCN has a 13' Boston Whaler that's perfect for landing small groups on islands.

 Summits On The Air (SOTA)

 Pack a lunch, radio, and bring your log book!
 SOTA is an ARRL program that activates as many mountain summits as possible.
 You can operate on any band, but 2m and HF are both popular.
 Listen to 146.52 on any nice weekend, and you'll likely hear one or more hams on hills.
 TSRC has a loaner kit for members who want to try their hand at SOTA.
-The club's SOTA coordinator is club president Dan, AD1HD.
+The club's SOTA coordinator is Dan, AD1HD.